CFelt22/aws-bootcamp-cruddur-2023/journal/week6.md

-# Week 6 — Deploying Containers
+# Week 6 & 7 — Deploying Containers
+These weeks were about deploying our frontend and backend containers to AWS.
+We had to make sure the infrastructure around it was working properly.
+Here are the tasks that we had to do.
+At the bottom of the journal, I put the Open Up the CLoud Homework.
+Once again, I didn't had the time to do extra homework, I'm trying to catch up the schedule.

+## Tasks

-Provision ECS Cluster
+### Provision ECS Cluster

 Create ECR Repo
 Push images for backend